ehoneahobed/myblog/clb9udlch000008l35iri9yen.md

 How will it be possible to write SQL code in Python and expect the Python interpreter to not get confused and not throw errors at you?

-To ensure this doesn't happen, the connector that you choose which in our case was `MySQLdb` provides you with a `class` that enables you to write SQL queries in your Python code.
+To ensure this doesn't happen, the connector that you choose which in our case was `MySQLdb` provides you with a `method` that enables you to write SQL queries in your Python code.

-This class is called a `cursor`.
-You, therefore, have to create an instance of the cursor `class` on your connection.
+This method is called a `cursor`.
+You, therefore, have to use that method on your connection.
 Remember that you assigned the outcome of your database connection to a variable (`db_connect` is what we used above -&gt; ie: connection object).
-The instance of the cursor depends on the connection object that you created.
-We will also call the instance of the cursor we are creating `db_cursor`.
+We will therefore have to use the `cursor` method on this connection object.
+Let's assign the output of the cursor method on the connection object to a new variable called `db_cursor`.

 The code will therefore look like this: